 After chemotherapy for an ovarian germ cell tumor, a second-look laparotomy may be done.
 This is similar to the laparotomy that is done to find out the stage of the cancer.
 Second-look laparotomy is a surgical procedure to find out if tumor cells are left after primary treatment.
 During this procedure, the doctor will take samples of lymph nodes and other tissues in the abdomen to see if any cancer is left.
 This procedure is not done for dysgerminomas.

-Observation is closely watching a patient's condition without giving any treatment unless symptoms appear or change.
+Observation is closely watching a patient's condition without giving any treatment unless signs or symptoms appear or change.

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 When chemotherapy is placed directly into the cerebrospinal fluid, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).
 The way the chemotherapy is given depends on the type and stage of the cancer being treated.